digitaldesignunit/csc/README.md

 - We use Python 3.9.18
 - The frontend is implemented using the [_Next.JS_](https://nextjs.org/) framework
-- The frontend is designed to connect to the backend via CORS on the same server using JWT-based auth
+- The frontend is designed to connect to the backend on the same server using JWT-based auth
-- **NEW**: Grasshopper interface provides Python 3 components for direct integration with Rhino/Grasshopper
+- Grasshopper interface provides Python 3 components for direct integration with Rhino/Grasshopper
 - Everything runs on a web server, in our case we use [_Uberspace_](https://uberspace.de/)